SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ### Segment

-Pinot breaks a table into multiple small *chunks of data* known as **segments** and stores these segments in a deep-store such as HDFS as well as Pinot servers.
+Pinot breaks a table into multiple small *chunks of data* known as **segments** that are distributed across Pinot servers.
+These segments can also be stored in a **deep store** such as HDFS.
+Pinot segment is a unit of *partitioning*, *replication*, and *query processing* that represents a subset of the input data along with the specified indices.
+By using Apache Helix, the Pinot controller defines how data is partitioned and replicated across servers.
+Using this information, the Pinot broker disperses queries to individual servers and gather them back together.

+There are two types of segments:

+1. Mutable segments
+2. Immutable segments

+#### Mutable segments

+Mutable segments are those that are being stored in memory in the `CONSUMING` state.
+Each mutable segment organizes the incoming data into a columnar format and updates the needed indices, such as inverted or text indexes, in real time.
+The mutable segments are available for query processing right away, as they’re being built.
+Therefore, given the low ingestion overhead, Pinot provides the same level of data freshness as Kafka.

+#### Immutable segments

+Each server decides on its own when it is time to save the in-memory segments to disk, based on a set of criteria.
+Such on-disk segments are referred to as immutable segments.

+The criteria used for creating immutable segments can either be:

+- the amount of time elapsed since the segment was initially created
+- the number of rows consumed

-For offline tables, segments are built outside of pinot and uploaded using a distributed executor such as Apache Spark or Hadoop.
+> **Note:** For offline tables, segments are built outside of pinot and uploaded using a distributed executor such as Apache Spark or Hadoop.
 For real-time tables, segments are built in a specific interval inside Pinot.

 In the Pinot cluster, a table is modeled as a [**Helix resource**](https://helix.apache.org/Concepts.html){:target="_blank"} and each segment of a table is modeled as a [**Helix Partition**](https://helix.apache.org/Concepts.html){:target="_blank"}.

 |![Tenant -> Tables -> Segments](/assets/images/posts/apache-pinot-tenant-table-segment.png)|
 |:-:|
 |<sup>*Figure 4: Tenant -> Tables -> Segments.*</sup>|<br/><br/>|

 ## Architectural components